braeden-cs/braeden-cs.github.io/essays/AI-A-Friend-or-Foe.md

   10. Coding example e.g. “give an example of using Underscore .pluck” One case where I have used AI, specifically ChatGPT, to create code for me was during an In-Class WOD.
 The prompt that I gave ChatGPT was just the entire prompt provided from the assignment.
 As a result, I was provided with this block of code:

-    ```cpp
+    ``` cpp
       const _ = require('underscore');

       function hasLove(strings) {
         return _.some(strings, str => str.includes('love'));
       }
       // Example usage:
       const helloLoveLyrics = ["hello", "world", "I love you"];
       console.log(hasLove(helloLoveLyrics));                     // prints true
       console.log(hasLove(helloLoveLyrics.slice(0, 4)));         // prints false

     ```
-    I do not remember whether I ended up completing this WOD in time, however, it did give me a starting point on which underscore function I should uswe.
-Given that there are so much underscore functions found in the documentation along with how ambiguous its implementations can be, I think using ChatGPT was beneficial, even if the code may not have worked properly.
+  <p>I do not remember whether I ended up completing this WOD in time, however, it did give me a starting point on which underscore function I should uswe.
+Given that there are so much underscore functions found in the documentation along with how ambiguous its implementations can be, I think using ChatGPT was beneficial, even if the code may not have worked properly.</p>
   12. Explaining code
       <p>For me, I place a major importance on actually understanding what is happening within a block of code and how it functions.
 Unintentionally, I dedicate time to actually read through the documentation of the code as well as try to play with code so that I have an overall knowledge of how the block of code works.
 Within the scope of this class, the code provided was not that difficult to interpret.
 However, as we started to implement Meteor and MongoDB which encompassed bigger files and longer lines of code, I found myself dedicating more time to actually try the code for myself.
 As a result, I have never used AI to explain how a code functions in this class.</p>
   13. Writing code